Sjord/Sjord.github.io/_posts/2018-08-27-take-over-sessions-in-metasfresh-using-cors.md

 Because of the [same-origin policy](https://en.wikipedia.org/wiki/Same-origin_policy), every site can only access its own data.
 One site can perform a request to another site, but it can't read the response.
 This is so that one website can't read confidential information of another website.

-However, somtimes there is a need for one site to access another site's data, and there is a way to configure access.
+However, sometimes there is a need for one site to access another site's data, and there is a way to configure access.
 Cross origin resource sharing (CORS) specifies a set of headers that make it possible to grant another site access.

 ## CORS in Metasfresh